A partial government shutdown is about to hit the Department of Homeland Security. Here’s what that means

 How would a lapse in funding affect other agencies under DHS?

-DHS is a sprawling agency that includes not only ICE and CBP, but also the Federal Emergency Management Agency, Transportation Security Administration, Coast Guard, Secret Service and other divisions.
+DHS is a sprawling agency that includes not only ICE, CBP and TSA, but also the Federal Emergency Management Agency, Coast Guard, Secret Service and other divisions.

 Much of the agency’s workforce is focused on activities that protect life and property and is therefore considered essential.
 Activities that would continue include law enforcement operations, including those related to immigration and drug trafficking; passenger processing and cargo inspections at ports of entry; Disaster Relief Fund activities; and Secret Service functions.